CUSP-NYU/Fall-2024-Public-Data-Challenge/README.md

 ## Town and Gown at the NYC Department of Design and Construction

 ### About Town+Gown:NYC
-Town+Gown:NYC @ NYC Department of Design and Construction [Town+Gown](https://www.nyc.gov/site/ddc/about/town-gown.page) is a city-wide research program in the Built Environment that develops and supports applied research projects, using NYC's built environment as a laboratory for the research and brings academics and practitioners together on research projects to support practice and policy change based on research results.
+[Town+Gown](https://www.nyc.gov/site/ddc/about/town-gown.page):NYC @ NYC Department of Design and Construction is a city-wide research program in the Built Environment that develops and supports applied research projects, using NYC's built environment as a laboratory for the research and brings academics and practitioners together on research projects to support practice and policy change based on research results.

 T+G’s Utilidor Working Group [Town+Gown Working Groups](https://www.nyc.gov/site/ddc/about/town-gown-working-groups.page) has supported various analyses, including life cycle cost benefit analysis modeling of implementing utilidors (or multi-utility tunnels) and analysis and modeling to identify opportunities for implementing utilidors as one innovative subsurface design solution to support changes to current practice of direct burial of subsurface utility distribution infrastructure.